 How We Work

-NDSA members join by completing a membership application, agreeing to our Principles of Collaboration and Membership Agreement, found in the NDSA Membership Packet, and by participating in Interest Groups.
+NDSA members join by completing a membership application, agreeing to our Principles of Collaboration and Membership Agreement, found in the NDSA Membership Packet, and by participating in Interest and Working Groups.
 There are no fees to join the NDSA but members do commit to work collaboratively and share expertise.
 An elected Coordinating Committee provides strategic direction for the NDSA.

 What We Do

 The NDSA organizes a national network of collaborative partners to take stewardship action toward three primary objectives:

 - Identifying, communicating and advocating for common needs of member organizations.